 - Individual scoring – should be carried out in isolation, to avoid ‘group think’ or undue influence by any single evaluator.
 Evaluators who share a workspace should not compare their individual scores until the full team is convened at a moderation meeting.

 - The mechanism for moderating scores should be agreed before moderation starts.
-Achieving an agreed consensus for each of the scores is best, although in practice an average may work for scores that are close together.
+Achieving an agreed consensus for each of the scores is best, although in practice a median (middle) - rather than an average - may work for scores that are close together.

 - No additional criteria may be introduced after the responses are reviewed; and the process described in the RFT must be followed exactly.
-If there need to be changes to the procurement process, then tenderers must be given reasonable time to respond to those changes.
+If there needs to be a change to the procurement process, then tenderers must be given reasonable time to respond to those changes.

 - Missing information or Late Tenders: If minor information is missing from a tender or a tender is late, then the probity auditor should check that the client is reasonable in the way that tenderers are treated.
+It's usually acceptable to allow submission of material that's been oomitted in error, within a very short timeframe after the submission deadline (usually the same day).
 The primary issue is to ensure that no collaboration with other bidders could result in a material advantage to a late or marginally incomplete tender.
 It’s in the client’s interests to allow and consider as many tenders as possible, and clients should not be unreasonable.

 - Treatment of tags: If a tag on a tender is deemed acceptable, then it may be necessary to ask competing tenderers if their price would change if they were also allowed that tag.
 A level playing field is needed!